Grisha06/NezertorcheaT-Console-Engine/README.md

 1. NTE Time:
     - **getTime()** - returns the current frame
 2. ObjList:
-    - **getObj(i: int)** - get an object
     - **getObjs()** - get all objects
-    - **getObjByName(name: str)** - get object with name "name"
 3.globalSettings:
     - **settings** - all fields from the globalSettings.json file
-    - **objMaps** - map from Maps folder 5.NTEmapManager:
+    - **objMaps** - maps from Maps folder 5.NTEmapManager:
     - **loadLevel(mapname: str = "globalMap")** - loads the map stored in the Maps folder with the name "mapname"
     - **stopMainLoop(func)** - stops the main loop by throwing an error, but before that, executes the function "func" 6.NTEngineClasses:
     - **object ui** - representation of the UI class
-    - **camera object** - representation of the Camera class
     - **UI class**:
-        - **add(text, createNewLine: bool) -> int** - adds a new line to the array of strings, field "createNewLine" is responsible for creating a new line at the end, returns the position of the new line in the array
+        - **add(text, createNewLine: bool) -> int** - adds a new line to the array of strings, the "createNewLine" field is responsible for creating a new line at the end, returns the position of the new line in the array
-        - **clearSpace(i: int, createNewLine: bool)** - clears the line with number "i", field "createNewLine" is responsible for creating a newline at the end
+        - **clearSpace(i: int, createNewLine: bool)** - clears the line with the number "i", the "createNewLine" field is responsible for creating a new line at the end
         - **changeSpace(i: int, text='', createNewLine=True)** - changes the properties of the i-th line to new ones
         - **UI.printStrAtPos(s: str, x: int, y: int)** - draws a string in the console, **Attention!** To draw objects in the game world, use the "Drawer" class!
         - **UI.printImageAtPos(img: str, x: int, y: int)** - draws an image named "img" in the console, **Attention!** Use the "Drawer" class to draw objects in the game world!